Coordinate system and node transformation attribute

 Hypothetically, the node structure in the scene is as follows:

-When our scene contains nodes from a different hierarchy, we should take the following steps when we determine the position of each node in the world coordinate system:
+When our scene contains nodes from different hierarchies, we should take the following steps when we determine the position of each node in the world coordinate system:

 - No matter how many levels that the nodes have, we process them all in order from highest level to the lowest.
 Each node should use the coordinates of the parent node and its own position anchor attribute to determine position within the scene space.